reema0814/Threat-Protection-with-XDR/Labguide/Module 3/Lab-02.md

 1. A second drop-down menu appears with an *Information (i)* message regarding playbook permissions and a **Manage playbook permissions link**

-    >**Note:** The playbooks will appear grayed out in the drop-down list until permissions are configured.
+    >**Note:** The playbooks will appear greyed out in the drop-down list until permissions are configured.

 1. Select the **Manage playbook permissions link**